‘Social housing’ measure Initiative 135 in hands of Seattle voters

 The city would be required to fund the salary and benefits of a chief executive officer and chief financial officer for the first 18 months, and to conduct a feasibility study whenever considering the sale or gift of public land, according to a legislative report.

-The Seattle City Budget office estimates the two positions would cost around $750,000 for the 18 months, not including other startup costs like office space and supplies.
+The Seattle City Budget Office estimates the two positions would cost around $750,000 for the 18 months, not including other startup costs like office space and supplies.

 The measure has also seen support from some nonprofit homeless service providers, tenants rights groups, labor unions, Democratic organizations and progressive officials.